 The music of composer and multi-instrumentalist Dan VanHassel has been described as “energizing” (Wall Street Journal), “a refreshing direction” (I Care If You Listen), and “an imaginative and rewarding soundscape” (San Francisco Classical Voice).
 His works create a uniquely evocative sound world drawing from a background in rock and heavy metal, Indonesian gamelan, free improvisation, and classical music.

-VanHassel has been the recipient of a Live Arts Boston grant from the Boston Foundation, and he has received commissions funded by Chamber Music America, the Barlow Endowment, and the Johnstone Fund for New Music.
-As an electric guitarist, VanHassel has performed with leading contemporary ensembles including the Callithumpian Consort, Boston Modern Orchestra Project, Multiverse Concert Series, Castle of Our Skins, and Kadence Arts.
-He was a founding member and artistic director of contemporary chamber ensemble Wild Rumpus in San Francisco until 2016, and is the founder, artistic director, and guitarist of the Hinge Quartet.
+As an electric guitarist, VanHassel has performed with leading contemporary groups including the Callithumpian Consort, Boston Modern Orchestra Project, Multiverse Concert Series, Castle of Our Skins, and Kadence Arts.
+He was a founding member and artistic director of contemporary chamber ensemble Wild Rumpus in San Francisco (now Ninth Planet) and is the founder, artistic director, and guitarist of Hinge Quartet.